dnobrega/DNS/docs/python.md

 # Python

-Here you can find some useful links to install Anaconda and interesting Python libraries as well as specific tutorials.
+Python is an interpreted, high-level and general-purpose programming language.
+Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
+Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.
+In the following, you can find some useful links to install Anaconda and interesting Python libraries as well as specific tutorials.

 ## Anaconda